-To assist in the delivery of these tobacco control trainings, TTTF will be tailoring a variety of resources to best meet the needs of behavioral health centers, which will be posted on our website once finalized.
-To keep up to date on the development of these resources, you can sign up for our quarterly TTTF Newsletter below.
+TTTF is in the process of tailoring a variety of resources to best meet the needs of behavioral health centers and enhance their capability of creating a sustainable tobacco education program within their facilities.
+To keep up to date on the development of these resources and when they are available for use on our website, you can sign up for our quarterly TTTF Newsletter below.

 Partnering With Us

 Since 2014, TTTF has assisted 23 Local Mental Health Authorities, 18 standalone substance use treatment centers, and 9 community agencies to implement tobacco-free workplace programs and/or begin providing tobacco treatment resources to the people they serve and employ.